playfulsparkle/sprintf.js/README.md

 ### Named Placeholders

 Instead of using numbers, you can reference values by their names using objects.
 Placeholders are wrapped in parentheses, like `%(keyword)s`, where `keyword` matches a key in the provided object.
-This makes the code more readable and works with nested data.
+This makes the code more readable and works with nested data, improving the maintainability of your string formatting logic.

 * Basic usage: